Steaming is a very healthy way to cook food and this steamer from Russell Hobbs has 7 litres capacity, 3 tiers, a rice bowl and a 60 minute timer.

-The plastic baskets are not made of the thickest plastic but for a price of £15.69 plus VAT (and delivery for orders under £30), this steamer is very good value considering that many steamers cost twice the price.
+The plastic baskets are not made of the thickest plastic but for a the price, this steamer is very good value considering that many steamers cost twice the price.

 The water reservoir needs to be filled up to the maximum level (1 pint/500ml) with boiling water.
 I set the clockwork timer to 20 minutes – the timetable states 15 minutes for a single layer of carrots but I had almost three layers of carrots in the bottom basket so had to adjust the cooking time.
 After 20 minutes all the veg were cooked perfectly and still had a little “bite” to them (I don’t like soggy vegetables) and the water reservoir was still half full.
 I found that the steamer was fairly quiet too, as I know that some can be very noisy.

 After use, the baskets and mounts are easy to clean in warm soapy water.

 The steamer has a thermostat which will cut off the power if the water boils dry, however, the water should last for 60 minutes if filled up to the maximum level.